-- Two hypothetical values are required, and the lesser of the two values will be used to determine the loan-to-value: - o As-completed and stabilized, subject to restricted rents - As-completed and stabilized, assuming market rate rents - In addition, for LMIR Amortizing Loans that are sized to also include proceeds from Tax Increment Financing (TIF), the total value will include the appraised value as described above, plus the present value of the remaining net tax increments, as determined by third-party documentation, such as a TIF agreement, or final TIF analysis. - Maximum Loan-to-Cost (LTC) /Loan-to-Value (LTV) - Subsidized properties (at least 90 percent Section 8) 87 percent - Affordable properties 87 percent
+- Two hypothetical values are required, and the lesser of the two values will be used to determine the loan-to-value: - \circ $\;$ As-completed and stabilized, subject to restricted rents - o As-completed and stabilized, assuming market rate rents - In addition, for LMIR Amortizing Loans that are sized to also include proceeds from Tax Increment Financing (TIF), the total value will include the appraised value as described above, plus the present value of the remaining net tax increments, as determined by third-party documentation, such as a TIF agreement, or final TIF analysis. - Maximum Loan-to-Cost (LTC) /Loan-to-Value (LTV) - o 90% - The appropriate LTV for each property is determined at the Agency's sole discretion.
+The maximum LTV is not offered in all cases, and will depend upon a variety of factors, including market analysis, the presence of long term project based rental assistance, and the strength of expected property performance over time.